Panolof/llm-pipeline-fine-tuning-airflow/README.md

 2. **Fine-Tunes a Transformer Model**: Uses Hugging Face's `bert-base-uncased` model for emotion classification.
 3. **Evaluates the Model**: Assesses performance using metrics like accuracy and F1-score.
 4. **Saves the Model**: Stores the fine-tuned model locally or on cloud storage.
+5. **Performs Inference**: Uses the fine-tuned model to predict emotions on new text data.
-5. **Notifies Upon Completion**: Sends an email or Slack notification when the pipeline finishes.
+6. **Notifies Upon Completion**: Sends an email or Slack notification when the pipeline finishes.

 By integrating these steps into an Airflow DAG, we demonstrate how to manage complex workflows, ensure data consistency, and automate machine learning tasks in a production-like environment.